BreakingBytes/simkit/carousel/docs/announcements/caramel-corn.rst

 Migration Workarounds
 ~~~~~~~~~~~~~~~~~~~~~
+The goal of these changes were to make Carousel classes easier to write and more
+flexible because they allow user defined attributes to be used arbitrarily.
+Here
-There are some workarounds to help migrate v0.2.7 Carousel models to v0.3.
+are some workarounds to help migrate v0.2.7 models to v0.3.

 Outputs and Data Sources
 ++++++++++++++++++++++++